cchitsiang/awesome-stars/topics.md

 - [raystack/optimus](https://github.com/raystack/optimus) - Optimus is an easy-to-use, reliable, and performant workflow orchestrator for data transformation, data modeling, pipelines, and data quality management.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [StarRocks/starrocks](https://github.com/StarRocks/starrocks) - The world's fastest open query engine for sub-second analytics both on and off the data lakehouse.
 With the flexibility to support nearly any scenario, StarRocks provides best-in-class performance for
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - AI Analytics and Knowledge Engine for RAG over large-scale, heterogeneous data. - The only MCP Server you'll ever need
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Federated query engine for AI - The only MCP Server you'll ever need
 - [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
 - [fusion-hq/fusion](https://github.com/fusion-hq/fusion) - 🚀 Open-source alternative for Mixpanel - Amplitude - Hotjar - Fullstory✨
 - [chartbrew/chartbrew](https://github.com/chartbrew/chartbrew) - Open-source web platform used to create live reporting dashboards from APIs, MongoDB, Firestore, MySQL, PostgreSQL, and more  📈📊